container-images/container-image-template/README.md

 ## Usage

-* `sudo make install-dependencies` or alternatively: `sudo ./requirements.sh` - install tools for container build and test.
+* `sudo make install-dependencies` or alternatively: `sudo ./requirements.sh` - install tools to build and test the container image.
 You have to call it explicitly.
 * `make [DISTRO=<distgen-distro>] [VERSION=<version>] doc` - build docs (help file and a generated manpage) for a certain distro and software version
 * `make [DISTRO=<distgen-distro>] [VERSION=<version>] build` - build image for a certain distro and software version
 * `make [DISTRO=<distgen-distro>] [VERSION=<version>] run` - build and run container with a certain distro and software version